 Say you have two documents and .
-Write these documents as vectors , where is the number of all words that show up in both documents.
+Write these documents as vectors , where is the length of the pooled dictionary of all words that show up in either document.
 An entry is the number of occurences of a particular word in a document.
 Cosine similarity is then (Manning et al. 2008):

 Given that entries can only be positive, cosine similarity will always take positive values.
 The division by the term in the denominator serves to normalize the length of document and bounds values between 0 and 1.

 Cosine similarity is equal to the usual (Pearson’s) correlation coefficient if we first demean the word vectors.

 Consider a dictionary of three words.
 Let’s define (in Matlab) three documents that contain some of these words:

 Documents 1 and 2 have the lowest possible correlation while 2 and 3 and 1 and 3 are somewhat correlated.

 And calculate the values for our word vectors: